norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 Given the fundamental relational nature of data we should start the course off by thinking about how to make decisions about ways data should be represented and made accessible to users.
 Because, if we accept that choices we make in how to structure, represent, and format data in turn shape access and use, then there must be some guiding principles, or at least an explanation that helps us make sense of these different choices.
 Indeed, there are a many different paradigmatic ways to approach the relational nature of data.
 [Weber's] mentor Allen Renear, along with Elizabeth Wickes and Andrea Thomer, have nicely summarized this data concept as being about the abstractions afforded by using "Tables, Trees, or Triples."
 This first module unpacks some of their ideas and helps frame our course.

-### Levels of abstraction
+## Levels of abstraction

 Let's begin with an anecdote about a "thing" or an "instance" of a thing that is made into data.

 An ecology graduate student sitting in the Brazilian Atlantic rainforest biome observes a species of a frog.
 Not just any frog, an [Adenomera](https://amphibiaweb.org/species/3299) of the genus leptodactylid.
 She makes a mark of the observation in her field notebook.
 A while later she observes another Adenomera.
 She makes a similar mark in her field notebook.
 But, now she also makes a third mark - observing the pattern dispersion in a 4x4 meter box where the observations occur.
-She further records some metadata that includes the lattitude and longitude of the observations, as well as the time of her observations ^[This is an actual observation you find the data described in [this paper](https://www.researchgate.net/profile/Mauricio_Almeida-Gomes/publication/233597154_Ecological_observations_on_the_leaf-litter_frog_Adenomera_marmorata_in_an_Atlantic_rainforest_area_of_southeastern_Brazil/links/5609b1a608ae840a08d41315/Ecological-observations-on-the-leaf-litter-frog-Adenomera-marmorata-in-an-Atlantic-rainforest-area-of-southeastern-Brazil.pdf)].
+She further records some metadata that includes the lattitude and longitude of the observations, as well as the time of her observations.
+(This is an actual observation you will find described in [this paper](https://www.researchgate.net/profile/Mauricio_Almeida-Gomes/publication/233597154_Ecological_observations_on_the_leaf-litter_frog_Adenomera_marmorata_in_an_Atlantic_rainforest_area_of_southeastern_Brazil/links/5609b1a608ae840a08d41315/Ecological-observations-on-the-leaf-litter-frog-Adenomera-marmorata-in-an-Atlantic-rainforest-area-of-southeastern-Brazil.pdf).)

 The data that our intrepid ecology graduate student has collected is made portable by her taking the field notebook back to her lab, and entering the data into a computer.
 But, she has a decision to make: How should she enter that data in her computer?
 Should she open an Excel sheet and begin structuring the data into rows and columns?
 Should she fire up MySQL and create a new database table?
 Maybe she is in a hurry and simply wants to write up her fieldnotes in a plain text file and go have a beer.

-The choices she makes in this brief instance are what transforms her observations from the **conceptual level** of "a thing that happened in the world" to the **logical level** of how data that are structured with a standard, or non-standard schema.
+The choices she makes in this brief instance are what transforms her observations from the **conceptual level** of "a thing that happened in the world" to the **logical level** of how that data are structured with a standard, or non-standard schema.
 Our computers further abstract this data into a **physical level** where the data are *encoded* or made machine interpretable as files, and bits (1s and 0s) written to a disk.

 These three levels - the conceptual, logical, and physical - are all related to the idea of abstraction.
 We abstract away from the messiness of the conceptual world by using logic that structures information in physical storage and retrieval hardware.
 The choices made at the logical level will have profound consequences for later reuse.
 And while our ecology graduate student has many choices available to her (will she or will she not go have that beer?) at the logical level of data representation her choices typically break down into three categories: Tables, trees, or triples.

-### Tables
+## Tables
-The idea of a 'table' comes from the Edgar Codd's relational data model (1967) where first-order predicate logic is used to express ordered lists of related instances (tables), as well as relations between tables (the database) ^[A bit of background on Codd's model: The relational database was born out of necessity.
-In the late 1960's as governments and businesses started to move much of their data gathering into a digital (or qusi-digital) form for computers to interact with there were many idiosyncratic ways of doing so.
+The idea of a "table" comes from the Edgar Codd's relational data model (1969) where first-order predicate logic is used to express ordered lists of related instances (tables), as well as relations between tables (the database).
+A bit of background on Codd's model: The relational database was born out of necessity.
+In the late 1960's as governments and businesses started to move much of their data gathering into a digital (or quasi-digital) form for computers to interact with there were many idiosyncratic ways of doing so.
 Each different way depended upon the computing environments, and the organizations that were storing data.
 To a computer scientist this was chaos.
 And to Edgar Codd there was a simple and elegant solution: Tables.
 The relational model for database management is a structure and language consistent with first-order predicate logic - it conceives of `tuples` (ordered lists of data) grouped into relations.
 In short, the relational model is "a declarative method for specifying data and queries: users directly state what information the database contains and what information they want from it, and let the database management system software take care of describing data structures for storing the data and retrieval procedures for answering queries."
-In other words, a user should simply structure the data (tuples) in terms of rows and columns, and use a simple logic to declare how those rows and columns relate to one another.
+[Wikipedia](https://en.wikipedia.org/wiki/Relational_model) In other words, a user should simply structure the data (tuples) in terms of rows and columns, and use a simple logic to declare how those rows and columns relate to one another.
 How simple: Tables are relations of data and databases are relations of tables.
-].
 In this way, tables give structure to data through a column (an attribute), a row (an observed instance) and a value (the data represented as a number, text string, category, etc.).
-The power of the relational approach to structuring data is that we can store large amounts of information, and depend on querying syntax to retrieve subsets or "views" of the data.
+The power of the relational approach to structuring data is that we can store large amounts of information without redundancy, and depend on querying syntax to retrieve subsets or "views" of the data.
 End users don't need to know anything about data at the physical level, they only need to know enough about the logical representation of the data (some attributes) in order to find what they're looking for.

 Most of the graphical user interfaces (GUIs) that provide access to information in our lives - from mobile apps to library catalogues - are driven by databases that further hide this logical model from end users.
 We don't need to know anything about the schema in Zappos' database to know that if we select `brand - converse` and `color-black` and `size-7.5` we can locate our new Chuck Taylor All Stars for summer.